Bulbs are a wonderful joy to see in the springtime. To hear our podcast detailing the best spring-flowering bulbs, click here.

-4. Place slightly smaller bulbs on the next layer.
-Make sure to place bulbs around the large one you placed on the bottom, so that your largest bulb’s stem will have room to come up in the spring.
+5. Place slightly smaller bulbs on the next layer.
+Make sure to place bulbs around the large one you put on the bottom, so that your largest bulb’s stem will have room to come up in the spring.

-9. Cover your smallest bulbs with about two inches of soil.
+10. Cover your smallest bulbs with about 2 inches of soil.

-10. Find a good spot to store your bulbs outside.
-Bulbs don’t get enough protection in plastic containers, and can freeze.
-A good way to combat this problem, you can replicate the needed conditions by storing the bulbs in an unheated garage, a cold frame, or a pile of mulch to bury the pots in.
+11. Find a good spot to store your bulbs outside.
+Bulbs don’t get enough protection in plastic containers, and they can freeze.
+A good way to combat this problem is to replicate the needed conditions by storing the bulbs in an unheated garage or a cold frame, or by burying the pots in a pile of mulch.

-11. If you don’t have the ability to store your bulb containers in any of the ways listed above, you can use a bottomless plastic tub.
+12. If you don’t have the ability to store your bulb containers in any of the ways listed above, you can use a bottomless plastic tub.
 Place the containers into the tub, and then cover the containers with mulch.
-The mulch works as a blanket of insulation around the bulbs, keeping the bulbs cold enough, but not cold enough to get frozen or damaged.
+The mulch works as a blanket of insulation around the bulbs, keeping them cold enough but not so cold that they get frozen or damaged.